aelzenaar/ncea-notes/unibooks.md

  * Kenneth R. Davidson and Allan P. Donsig, _Real Analysis and Applications_.
 The analysis part is nothing special but I liked the applications chapters.
    Like Jones & Jones above, this is another new Springer book with really annoying typesetting.
 (First edition: 515 D25; I have the second edition, which is supposed to be a major revision)
  * Walter Rudin, _Principles of Mathematical Analysis_.
-No comment needed.
+No comment needed - I prefer L&S for multivariable analysis, though.
 (515.8 R91)
  * A.N.
 Kolmogorov and S.V.
 Fomin, _Introductory Real Analysis_.
-Higher level than Rudin, covers integration in a much nicer way in my opinion.
+Higher level than Rudin, covers Lebesgue integration in a much nicer way in my opinion.
 Includes a semi-detailed chapter on set theory from the point of view of analysis which is quite interesting for a different perspective.
 Lots of topology and metric space theory as well, with an abundance of linear algebra.
 (515.8 K81eYs)
  * James R. Munkres, _Topology_.
 This is the standard topology book, it's very clear with lots of examples and pictures.
 I didn't like the section on